 Your boss likes to talk a lot.
 You wanted to leave work earlier today but he started to tell you a long story.
 It was so long that you couldn't listen to all of it, so you interrupted him.
-Now you're at home and telling your girlfriend about this.
-You say:
+Now you're at home and you say this to your girlfriend to explain how you escaped.

 I finally had to just cut him off.

 The word "finally" describes something that happens after you've been waiting for it a long time.
 It expresses the idea that something was very late or too late.

 Here are some verbs that often follow "finally":